 On the one hand, a blank page represents the possibility of a different future, of a dream that can come true, of an ambition, a different perspective and the possibility of an alternative to routine.
 A white page gives you the feeling of being able to draw a new, different, and better world.
 Endless possibilities.

 On the other hand, a white piece of paper can represent the anxiety of it all, the negative possibilities, the unexpected implications and a leap into the unknown.
 The inability to act and the reality of being faced into an inevitable change, from which – despite being afraid, one cannot escape.
 A White Page is a bridge between the past and the future, an opportunity for free writing or the anguish of the unknown, the courage of making a choice or the loss of a comfort zone.

 Compare hotels and vacation rentals here:

 We are looking forward to seeing what the theme, The White Page presents to Lucca at the next event.
-Because they had the 2020 event in 2021, I am unsure at this time if they will indeed have the 2022 event or will they restart every two-year event from this year?
+Because they had the 2020 event in 2021, I am unsure at this time if they will indeed have the 2022 event or if will they restart every two-year event from this year.
 We hope to see them next year, and of course, will report back.